Parents

 Dear Stevenson Freshman Families,

 We will kick off the day with morning bus routes to school.
 Junior and senior student mentors will be ready to greet you on the buses and in the building to help you find your classroom.
-Once you arrive on campus, you will report directly to your student's room to kick off Freshman Orientation Day festivities.
+Once you arrive on campus, you will report directly to Room ### [see letter for your student's room assignment] to kick off Freshman Orientation Day festivities.
+Once you arrive on campus, you will report directly to Room # to kick off Freshman Orientation Day festivities.
+Please make note of this room number as it is unique to your assigned advisory.

 The morning's events will include meeting your fellow Freshman Advisory members, counselor and dean, a pep assembly and a tour of the school.
 Then in the afternoon, all freshmen will have lunch and then participate in a mini schedule to get a better handle on where their classes are and meet their teachers!
 At the end of the day, students will be bussed home.
 To ensure a smooth orientation, please take a few minutes to read the information below:

-- PM Route Lot (This is the Lot where your student should go after school to catch their bus home.
-All buses pickup in either Lot D - Patriot Wellness Center or Lot E - Sports Center.)
+- This is the Lot where your student should go after school to catch their bus home.
+All buses pickup in either Lot D - Patriot Wellness Center or Lot E - Sports Center.

 Please review the following important reminders about bussing below.